-- Convey standards of good practice and discourage any form of misconduct - Avoid incentives for fraud by valuing quality over quantity ightarrow quality is much harder to fake
+- Convey standards of good practice and discourage any form of misconduct - Avoid incentives for fraud by valuing quality over quantity

 "Universities and research institutes shall always give originality and quality precedence before quantity in their criteria for performance evaluation.
 This applies to academic degrees, to career advancement, appointments and the allocation of resources." - DFG guidelines